 In large bowl, toss pork with 2 tablespoons salt until thoroughly coated.
 Set aside at room temperature for 1 hour.

 Meanwhile, roast poblano and cubanelle peppers by placing them directly over the flame of a gas stove until deeply charred on all surfaces, about 10 minutes total.
 If you don't have a gas burner, you can achieve similar results under the broiler, or on an outdoor grill.
 Place peppers in a bowl and cover with a large plate.
 Let steam for 5 minutes, then peel under cool running water.
-Dry chilies, discard seeds and stems, and roughly chop.
+Dry chiles, discard seeds and stems, and roughly chop.
 Transfer to bowl of food processor.

 Preheat broiler to high.
-Toss tomatillos, garlic, and jalapeños with 1 tablespoon vegetable oil and 1 teaspoon kosher salt.
+Toss tomatillos, garlic, and jalapeños with 1 tablespoon vegetable oil and remaining 1 teaspoon kosher salt.
 Transfer to rimmed baking sheet lined with foil.
 Broil until charred, blistered, and just softened, turning once halfway through cooking, about 10 minutes total.
 Transfer to the food processor along with any exuded liquid.

 Skim off and discard any excess fat.
 Adjust to desired consistency by adding water or boiling and reducing.
-Stir remaining cilantro into pot and season to taste with more salt.
+Stir in remaining cilantro and season to taste with more salt.
 Serve immediately with warm tortillas, diced onions, sour cream, cheese, cilantro, and lime wedges.